BrettHessman/nuget-side-by-side/README.md

 3) Install the 2 different versions of your problem assembly in those 2 proxy assemblies.
 4) Mark your problem assemblies as private=All in package management.
 5) Give your problem assemblies descriptive Aliases in package to prevent confusion later on.
-6) Make your proxy assemblies build as exe's instead of DLL's by utilizing.
+6) Make your proxy assemblies build as exe's instead of DLL's.
 7) Utilize your Package Alias via 'extern alias MyAlias;' and 'using MyAlias::Asm.Type'.
 8) Add post build step that copies problem assemblies from bin/debug up to a folder under the project.
 9) Add a post build step that deletes the problem assemblies from bin/debug.